Call-for-Code/AI-mergency/README.md

 for accepting the recorded phone calls will reappear.

 1. Go to https://aimergency-control-room.mybluemix.net/
-2. Under 'Incoming Calls', click on the first call (number `239-698-1283`)
+2. Under `Incoming Calls`, click on the first call (number `239-698-1283`)
 3. Listen to the call, and observe how transcript and incident info get created.
 4. Observe that a new marker is added to the map.
-To see the map completely, click the `Map`tab at the top of the screen.
+To see the map completely, click the `Map` tab at the top of the screen.
 6. Once the call has ended, it is removed from the call list.
-7. Under 'Incoming Calls', click on the next call, which is now the first in the list of incoming calls (number `060-044-0994`)
+7. Under `Incoming Calls`, click on the next call, which is now the first in the list of incoming calls (number `060-044-0994`)
-8. Once the caller address is recognized, you can elect to merge this call with the previous one or you can keep it separate by clicking 'Cancel'.
+8. Once the caller address is recognized, you can elect to merge this call with the previous one or you can keep it separate by clicking `Cancel`.
 9. Press the `Reset Demo Database` button at the bottom of the screen.

 ### Running the AI-mergency control room locally